-In this section, we propose a two-step algorithm called the Soft-Impute Algorithm with Autoregressive regularization and Periodic spline detrending (\texttt{SIAP}), illustrated in Figure~\ref{fig:loss function diagram}, to solve the downtime missingness, periodic trend and spectral dependency of SSI data.
-Therefore, we (1) standardize the data using periodic splines to effectively model the global information, (2) incorporate autoregressive (AR) regularization to leverage local temporal information, and (3) include cross-sectional variance-covariance structure to utilize spectral information.
-We address the scattered missingness and downtime missingness separately through a two-step approach.
-In the first step, we concentrate on imputing the scattered missingness with the cross-sectional variance-covariance structure and splines detrending in the \textit{observed space}.
-This involves estimating both the model parameters and the missing values using an EM algorithm.
-In the second step, given the estimated values for the scattered missingness from the first step, we impose AR regularization and spline fitting on the $B$ matrix to estimate the downtime missingness in SSI.
+To address the periodic trend, spectral dependency, and downtime missingness of SSI data, we propose a two-step algorithm called the Soft-Impute Algorithm with Autoregressive regularization and Periodic spline detrending (SIAP), as illustrated in Figure~\ref{fig:loss function diagram} and Figure~\ref{fig:siap modules}.
+We (1) employ periodic splines to standardize the data to effectively model the global trend, (2) implement AR regularization to exploit local temporal information, and (3) implement a cross-sectional variance-covariance structure to leverage spectral information.
+We address the scattered missingness and downtime missingness separately in each step.
+In the first step, we focus on using the cross-sectional variance-covariance structure and splines detrending in the \textit{observed space} to impute the scattered missingness.
+This entails applying an EM algorithm to estimate the missing values as well as the model parameters.
+We estimate the downtime missingness in SSI in the second step by applying AR regularization and spline fitting to the $B$ matrix, given the estimated values for the scattered missingness from the first step.